 May, 1943 Koshinkai Kenkyujo was established.
-February, 1952 Koshinkai Kenkyujo was established.
-Koshinkai Kenkyujo was converted to joint stock company. reditionly, 1932 Dagardan 10/2 Company's production and sales divisions spun off as independent operations; December, 1963 KOKEN LTD. was established and Hanno plant was established in Hanno City, Saitama Prefecture.
+February, 1952 Koshinkai Kenkyujo was converted to joint stock company.
+December, 1963 Company's production and sales divisions spun off as independent operations; KOKEN LTD. was established and Hanno plant was established in Hanno City, Saitama Prefecture.
 April, 1967 Hanno Laboratory was established in Hanno City, Saitama Prefecture.
 December, 1968 Hoya plant was established in Hoya City (currently Nishitokyo City), Tokyo.
 October, 1976 Ashio plant was established in Ashio-machi, Tochigi Prefecture.
 January, 1977 Logistics center was established in Ninomiya-machi, Kanagawa Prefecture.
-Koken Bosai System was established to sell occupational safety and January, 1981 health-protection equipment and to design and construct fire-prevention equipment and workplace environment improvement equipment.
-December, 1984 Hoya plant was relocated to Tokorozawa City, Saitama Prefecture, and reestablished December, 1984 as Tokorozawa plant.
-June 1005 Koken completed the merger with Koshinkai Kenkyujo and Ninomiya Production June, 1985 Center.
-D 1006 Company's shares were registered with Japan Securities Dealers Association as December, 1986 OTC-traded stock issue.
-Koken completed the merger with Koken Bosai System.
-Sayama Techno-Yard was .
-1 100 5 established in Sayama City, Saitama Prefecture, and one portion of Hanno July, 1987 Techno-Yard was relocated to Sayama Techno-Yard.
+January, 1981 Koken Bosai System was established and sales of occupational safety and health-protection equipment and design and construction of fire-prevention equipment and workplace environment improvement equipment were transferred to this company.
+December, 1984 Hoya plant was relocated to Tokorozawa City, Saitama Prefecture, and reestablished as Tokorozawa plant.
+June, 1985 Koken completed the merger with Koshinkai Kenkyujo and Ninomiya Production Center.
+December, 1986 Company's shares were registered with Japan Securities Dealers Association as OTC-traded stock issue.
+July, 1987 Koken completed the merger with Koken Bosai System.
+Sayama Techno-Yard was established in Sayama City, Saitama Prefecture, and one portion of Hanno Techno-Yard was relocated to Sayama Techno-Yard.
 (Names of plants and factories were all changed to Techno-Yard.)
-Second phase of Sayama Techno-Yard construction was completed, concluding July, 1988 relocation of Hanno Techno-Yard.
+July, 1988 Second phase of Sayama Techno-Yard construction was completed, concluding relocation of Hanno Techno-Yard.
 August, 1989 New head office building was constructed.
 March, 1992 New research wing was constructed for Tokorozawa Laboratory.
-11241.413, 1332 Nakai Techno-Yard and Nakai Logistics Center were established in Nakai-machi, December, 1997 Kanagawa Prefecture.
-Ninomiya Techno-Yard and Ninomiya Logistics Center were integrated into newly established facilities of Nakai Techno-Yard and Nakai 1000 Logistics Center.
+December, 1997 Nakai Techno-Yard and Nakai Logistics Center were established in Nakai-machi, Kanagawa Prefecture.
+Ninomiya Techno-Yard and Ninomiya Logistics Center were integrated into newly established facilities of Nakai Techno-Yard and Nakai Logistics Center.
 January, 1999 ISO 9001 certification was obtained by entire company (registered on inspection).
 June, 1999 Gunma Techno-Yard was established in Kasakake-cho, Gunma Prefecture.
 January, 2002 ISO 14001 certification was obtained by Gunma Techno-Yard (registered on inspection).
-June, 2003 ISO 14001 certification was obtained by Nakai Techno-Yard and Nakai Logistics , Center. (registered on inspection).

-December, 2004 Registration for OTC trading with Japan Securities Dealers Association canceled; December, 2004 and shares were listed on the JASDAQ Securities Exchange.
-May 2005 ISO 14001 certification was obtained by Tokorozawa Techno-Yard (registered on May, 2005 inspection).
-Saitama Logistics Center was established in Ranzan-machi, Saitama Prefecture.
-September, 2009 Nakai Logistics Center was integrated into newly established facilities of Saitama Logistics Center.
-A:1 2010 Company's shares were listed on JASDAQ-OSE integrated market after merger of April, 2010 JASDAQ Securities Exchange into Osaka Securities Exchange.
+June, 2003 ISO 14001 certification was obtained by Nakai Techno-Yard and Nakai Logistics Center. (registered on inspection).
+December, 2004 Registration for OTC trading with Japan Securities Dealers Association canceled; and shares were listed on the JASDAQ Securities Exchange.
+May, 2005 ISO 14001 certification was obtained by Tokorozawa Techno-Yard (registered on inspection).
+September, 2009 Saitama Logistics Center was established in Ranzan-machi, Saitama Prefecture.
+Nakai Logistics Center was integrated into newly established facilities of Saitama Logistics Center.
+April, 2010 Company's shares were listed on JASDAQ-OSE integrated market after merger of JASDAQ Securities Exchange into Osaka Securities Exchange.
 March, 2011 KOACH showroom was opened.
 November, 2011 KOKEN Super Clean Technical Center was opened.
-Manage 2012 Overseas subsidiary SIAM KOKEN LTD. was established in Chonburi Province, November, 2012 Thailand.
+November, 2012 Overseas subsidiary SIAM KOKEN LTD. (currently consolidated subsidiary) was established in Chonburi Province, Thailand.
 January, 2013 Ranzan Techno-Yard was established in Ranzan-machi, Saitama Prefecture.
-L-1 2012 Company's shares were listed on the JASDAQ Standard market following merger of July, 2013 the Osaka Securities Exchange with the Tokyo Stock Exchange.
-June, 2015 Business operations were commenced at SIAM KOKEN LTD. A Shinichiro Sakai, chairman & CEO. was awarded the Order of the Rising Sun, Gold April, 2016 Rays with Rosette in a 2016 Spring conferment ceremony.
+July, 2013 Company's shares were listed on the JASDAQ Standard market following merger of the Osaka Securities Exchange with the Tokyo Stock Exchange.
+June, 2015 Business operations were commenced at SIAM KOKEN LTD. April, 2016 Shinichiro Sakai, chairman & CEO, was awarded the Order of the Rising Sun, Gold Rays with Rosette in a 2016 Spring conferment ceremony.